-The Remuneration Policy, made available on the corporate website (www.tipsa.it) in the "Corporate Governance" section, is effective, subject to any exceptions as per Paragraph 6 (Elements of the remuneration policy that, in case of exceptional circumstances, it is possible to waive, and, without prejudice to the provisions of Regulation No. 17221 of March 12, 2010, further procedural conditions on the basis of which the waiver can be applied) of Section I of the Remuneration Report, for a term of three years from the date of approval of the Company's financial statements at December 31, 2020, until the date of approval of the Company's financial statements at December 31, 2023.
+The Remuneration Policy, made available on the corporate website (www.tipspa.it) in the "Corporate Governance" section, is effective, subject to any exceptions as per Paragraph 6 (Elements of the remuneration policy that, in case of exceptional circumstances, it is possible to waive, and, without prejudice to the provisions of Regulation No. 17221 of March 12, 2010, further procedural conditions on the basis of which the waiver can be applied) of Section I of the Remuneration Report, for a term of three years from the date of approval of the Company's financial statements at December 31, 2021, until the date of approval of the Company's financial statements at December 31, 2023.

-The elements making it possible to affirm that the TIP Remuneration Policy is functional to the pursuit of TIP's sustainable success are described in Paragraph 7 (Information targeted at highlighting the contribution of the Remuneration Policy, and, in particular, policy on variable components of remuneration, corporate strategy, the pursuit of long-term interests, and the Company's sustainability) of Section I of the Remuneration Report.
+The elements making it possible to affirm that the TIP Remuneration Policy is functional to the pursuit of TIP's sustainable success are described in Paragraph 7 (Information highlighting the contribution of the remuneration policy, and in particular the policy on variable remuneration components, the company's strategy, the pursuit of long-term interests and the sustainability of the company) of Section I of the Remuneration Report.

-As highlighted in Paragraph 2 (Purpose and principles of the Remuneration Policy) of Section I of the Remuneration Report, given the uniqueness of TIP's business model, the Remuneration Policy was defined without referencing the remuneration policies of other companies, and is considered to be in continuity with Company policy over preceding years, which has demonstrated its adequacy in attracting skilled professionalism in line with TIP's history and expectations.
+As highlighted in Paragraph 2 (Purposes and principles of the remuneration policy) of Section I of the Remuneration Report, given the uniqueness of TIP's business model, the Remuneration Policy was defined without referencing the remuneration policies of other companies, and it is considered to be in continuity with Company policy over preceding years, which has demonstrated its adequacy in attracting skilled professionalism in line with TIP's history and expectations.
 Having as a main reference the Private Equity market, TIP's remuneration policy has always tended to be more conservative and below the market average in relation to the fixed component, yet dutifully aligned with the sector in relation to the variable component.
-In this regard, we note that the three Executive Directors do not receive carried interest linked to individual investments.
+In this regard, we note that the three executive directors do not receive carried interest linked to individual investments.